 |School Age||6 to 12 years|

 |Old age||65 years and older|

 The sleep time calculator helps you to get the proper amount of restful sleep your body needs to stay healthy.
-The InsideBedroom bedtime calculator and waken up timer makes it easy for you set your bedtime or wake-up time based upon certain factors.
+The InsideBedroom bedtime calculator and waken up timer make it easy for you to set your bedtime or wake-up time based upon certain factors.